crystalunicorn/digitalgarden/src/site/notes/0. Admin/Digital Garden/Crawling In My Skin.md

 - Find [[Sardior|Sardior]].
 	- dragon more powerful than any other
 	- there are only rumors of his existence
-- Break out [[1.
-Characters/Factions/The Gemstone Dragons|The Gemstone Dragons]] from the Astral Plane.
+- Break out [[0.
+Admin/Digital Garden/Proxies/GemstoneDragons|The Gemstone Dragons]] from the Astral Plane.

 ---